-As the world awaits the result of the looming 2020 US election in an atmosphere of a ‘post-truth politics’ amplified across social media platforms, this Global Insights panel questions how we have arrived at this strange and troubling point in democratic decision making, and how we might escape from it.
-If it is not an accurately informed electorate, and if the media, politicians, and experts cannot be ‘trusted’, then who or what is ultimately deciding the outcome of leadership contests in modern democratic states?
+As the world awaits the result of the looming 2020 US election in an atmosphere of “post-truth politics” amplified across social media platforms, this Global Insights panel questions how we have arrived at this strange and troubling point in democratic decision making, and how we might escape from it.
+If the electorate is not accurately informed, and if the media, politicians and experts cannot be “trusted,” then who or what is ultimately deciding the outcome of leadership contests in modern democratic states?